FrancisCrickInstitute/pMANIC/docs/mass_tolerance.md

 | 319.7    | 319.7 - 0.2 = 319.5    | 320     | No    |

 Effective window (half-up): approximately 318.7 to 319.7 Da (upper edge exclusive).

+**Half-integer target m/z values**: For targets like 174.5, the integer bin is determined by half-up rounding (174.5 → 175), matching MATLAB behavior and ensuring correct isotopologue extraction.

 ## Configuration